brettneese/brettneese.xyz/posts/2019-03-19/odk to aks part 4.md

 Another stumbling block I ran into: apparently Java does not like the symlinks I created in the previous step, and when loading the symlinked properties files threw `Java.io.FileNotFound` errors.
 This is unfortunate for a number of reasons, but is begrudgingly fixed by `cp`ing the values from the mounted directory into the config directory, instead of symlinking them.[^1]

 Finally, it looks like ODK is connecting to the database and making tables.
-Next, I need to figure out how to access the service locally.
+Next, I need to figure out how to access the service locally...

 [^1] This is less than ideal because it means that secrets aren't stored on tmpfs volumes.